albrow/zoom/README.md

 ***WARNING***: Zoom currently only provides thread-safety in the context of a single application server.
 If you have multiple servers using Zoom to communicate to the same Redis database, it is currently not thread-safe.
-In the future, Zoom will enforce thread-safety accross different servers, most likely via optimistic locking.
+In the future, Zoom will enforce thread-safety across different servers, most likely via optimistic locking.
 See the [TODO](#todo) section for a general roadmap for new features.

 ### How it Works